 The Pony Express spans across multiple States between California and Missouri.
-The portion of it running through Nevada starts just south of Buckland’s Station and goes from highway to a wide well maintained dirt road.
+The portion of it running through Nevada starts just south of Buckland’s Station.
+It goes from highway to a wide well maintained dirt road.
 The trail runs through Carson River Ranches and Lahontan Reservoir Recreation Areas.

-There are several other nearby sites including the Fort Churchill State Historic Park and the Carson and Lahontan Valleys where you can see wild horses.
+There are several other nearby sites.
+Fort Churchill State Historic Park and the Carson and Lahontan Valleys, where you can see wild horses.

-Note that the remote parts of the trail can become very muddy and difficult or impossible to pass creating a dangerous situation for riders.
+Note that the remote parts of the trail can become very muddy and difficult or impossible to pass.
+This creates a dangerous situation for riders.
 It is advised to turn back at the first sign of mud.

 Ever want to visit a ghost town?
 The area where Candelaria was first developed attracted Mexican silver prospectors, in 1864, to the northern slopes of the mountain.
 European prospectors arrived in 1879, and established a camp which then became a boomtown.
 With the success of the surrounding mines the town flourished with hotels, businesses, and an increasing population.

-With water resource issues and the dryness of the mining area, residents eventually succombed to respiratory infections.
-The population decreased and today stands an empty town with many of its structures including several stone and wooden buildings are still standing.
+With water resource issues and the dryness of the mining area, residents eventually succumbed to respiratory infections.
+The population decreased and today stands an empty town.
+Many of its structures including several stone and wooden buildings are still standing.

-A two lane road leads towards Candelaria and the pavements ends to become a wide dirt road at the entrance to the town.
-The dirt road remains wide until reaching the Belleville town site and other trails lead off from this main road, providing lots of opportunities to explore for of-roaders.
-All fun for all levels, the road is flat and easy for beginning riders and offers views of sagebrush and the old Carson & Colorado Railroad.
+A two lane road leads towards Candelaria.
+The pavements ends to become a wide dirt road at the entrance to the town.
+The dirt road remains wide until reaching the Belleville town site.
+Other trails lead off from this main road, providing lots of opportunities to explore for of-roaders.
+All fun for all levels, the road is flat and easy for beginning riders.
+It offers views of sagebrush and the old Carson & Colorado Railroad.